FREQUENTLY ASKED QUESTIONS

 I cannot find the topic I am looking for, will you be offering any other online workshop topics?

+At this point I do not yet know if this is something I will be able to offer.
 I have plenty of ideas for topics and techniques that I am excited to share with you, but I will start my offering small.

 Teaching online is a very different experience to teaching in person, and I want to make sure that I get the format right so that you, the student, can get the most from learning in this way.
 By starting small, I can gather your feedback, fine tune, and incorporate your suggestions into future workshops.